 A quick and easy way to freshen up the deck or patio is to add a little paint to it.
 Instead of painting them a solid color, use more than one, or choose a design for the steps.
 You can have a beautifully painted accent right in the middle of a functional, everyday-use item so you can admire it every day.

 Shutters are a classic exterior accent that can be spiced up with color.
-There are fiberglass shutters now made of vinyl, or composite wood material which looks like wood, but are easier to maintain and won’t crack, split or rot.
+There are fiberglass shutters now made of vinyl, or composite wood material that looks like wood but are easier to maintain and won’t crack, split or rot.
 Not only can they be painted in any shade, but they are easy to repaint for a new look.

 Having a light and dark scheme helps the exterior of your home give off a very good first impression.
 Darker colors at the lower portion of the house gives it a look of stability, while a lighter color closer to the top gives the appearance of being larger.
 Accent architectural features and trim with a shade of cream, or white, and the look that’s pulled together gives an impression of strength and hospitality.